cfe-lab/Kive/CONTRIBUTING.md

     ./manage.py test --settings kive.settings_test

 This also reduces the amount of console output produced by the testing.

+That still takes several minutes to run, so you may want to run a subset of the fastest tests: the [mock tests][mock].
+These tests don't access a database, so they are extremely fast.
+You can run them all with this command:

+    python -m unittest discover -p 'tests_mock.py'

 Testing with a SQLite database may have slightly different behaviour from the PostgreSQL database, so you should occasionally run the tests with the default settings.
 Alternatively, to run the tests with all the default